 During ancient India various art forms developed like rock painting, cave painting and rock cut caves.
-The well developed water drainage system and development of city during harrappan civilisation is an indication of highly developed architecture.
+The well developed water drainage system and development of the city during Harrapan civilisation is an indication of highly developed architecture.
 It also shows the skills of the people during that time.
 A very interesting fact of ancient Indian art is that most of the carvings or the paintings are on the rocks.
 The remains of these paintings or carvings are usually of animals or with some religious motifs.

 Rock paintings and carvings is one of the finest arts of ancient India.
 Some of the famous rock paintings are in Bhimbetka and in central part of India.
-Bhimbetka is now deemed as UNSECO world heritage site.
+Bhimbetka is now deemed as a UNESCO world heritage site.
 The paintings or the sculptures varied from one civilisation to another.
 Another beautiful piece of art during the Indus valley civilisation is the stone figurines of dancing girls.
 Some of the yoga pose figurines have also been found in Mohenjo-Daro.

+Earlier Mathura was the centre for the sculpture later which spread to different parts of North India.
+Metallurgy also made a wonderful impact during the Gupta period.
+The craftsmen were expert in their art of casting statues and pillars.
 The art got better in Gupta period and later in Mughals and during British period.
 It is still getting better with every generation.
 Art is different at different places.
 The art of rural and tribe people is different from urban people.

 Please share your thoughts on ancient Indian art with us by clicking the link here

 If you make any purchase via a link on this site, I may receive a small commission with no added cost to you.